bradcantrell/bradleycantrell.com/dissertation/CHAPTER_UPDATE_PROTOCOL.md

 1. Extract the figure list from the end of the DOCX.
 2. Confirm that every figure listed appears in the chapter HTML.
+3. Confirm that figures appear in the same order as the PDF and in ascending figure-number order.
-3. Confirm that each figure uses the correct figure-list caption text.
+4. Confirm that each figure uses the correct figure-list caption text.
-4. Confirm that figures shown as quote-overlay plates in the PDF are not rendered as standard column-width figures.
+5. Confirm that figures shown as quote-overlay plates in the PDF are not rendered as standard column-width figures.
+6. Confirm that figures with `diagram` or `map` in the figure name stay in the text flow and can be enlarged.
-5. Confirm that no unlisted figures are inserted unless there is a clear chapter-specific reason and the user approves it.
+7. Confirm that no unlisted figures are inserted unless there is a clear chapter-specific reason and the user approves it.

 For Chapter 01, all figures `01_01` through `01_10` are now present.